 Citing Online Sources (not from databases):

 While the databases in general will create a formatted citation for you, web sources will not.
-For sources not found in databases follow the (MLA) example below. (to see examples of APA formatted citations click here).
+For sources not found in databases follow the MLA example below.

 Author Last Name, First Name (or organization or agency).
 "Title of article or page."
-Name of web site, Date of page day month year, URL (minus http://).
-Accessed day month year.
+Name of web site.
+Publisher of web site, Date of page day month year.
+Web.
+Date accessed day month year.

 Figuring Out What to Cite:

 It can often be confusing to figure out which parts of a website to use for a citation when there is no proper author or title like a typical article.
 Below is an example from the Dialect Survey Maps of what to look for on your webpage.